We offer 8 week x 3hr courses in Term 1 and Term 4 of the school year for sailors ages 9-16yrs.

 $85 Centreboard Membership Fee (6 months) plus $200 Lesson Fee for one sailor of the family.
 The Lesson Fee is $100pp for subsequent sailors*

-LTS1 = Opti supplied free of charge.
-All other classes, sailors may provide their own boat or hire one of the Club’s O’pen Bic boats.
+LTS1 = Opti supplied free of charge for the first term.
+All other classes, sailors may provide their own boat or hire one of the Club’s boats for $150.

 Centreboard Sailing on Sundays